Description: It was listed in The Ohio Gazetteer and Traveler’s Guide from 1837 – 1841 as a village in the county.

-In its early days, Fallsburg also had a saloon, grocery store, shoe shop, & the first Baptist church was built in 1835.
-The post office ran from 1839 – 1907 & dropped the “h” from the town name in 1892.
-A saw mill was constructed around 1840 next to the Wakatomica Creek & later purchased by William Harrison Gregg (1827 – 1901) & Mary Jane (Hull) Gregg (1833 – 1920).
-They added a grist mill & in 1881 a covered bridge was built on the east section of Frampton Rd off of SR 586 to make crossing the creek easier.
+In its early days, Fallsburg also had a saloon, grocery store, shoe shop, and the first Baptist church was built in 1835.
+The post office ran from 1839 – 1907 and dropped the “h” from the town name in 1892.
+A saw mill was constructed around 1840 next to the Wakatomica Creek and later purchased by William Harrison Gregg (1827 – 1901) and Mary Jane (Hull) Gregg (1833 – 1920).
+They added a grist mill and in 1881 a covered bridge was built on the east section of Frampton Rd off of SR 586 to make crossing the creek easier.
 It was rebuilt after an arson fire by teenagers in the 1950s.
-Today it goes by the names of both Greggs Mill or Handel Covered Bridge.
+Today it goes by the names of Greggs Mill or Handel Covered Bridge.
 The last school in Fallsburg was constructed in 1938 but now sits abandoned on SR 586, just a couple of buildings to the south of SR 79.
-There are also some members of the Meek family & other early families from the area buried in Fallsburg Cemetery on Church St.
+There are also some members of the Meek family and other early families from the area buried in Fallsburg Cemetery on Church St.

 Fleatown, OH (Hog Run) – (early 1800s to late 1800s farming town partially abandoned over time)

 Classification: small town

 Location: Licking Township, Licking County – On Jacksontown Rd (SR 13) at the intersection of White Chapel Rd

-This small town was originally named Hog Run, due to the fact that hogs from local farms would run away to the area at certain times of the year because of a large abundance of beech nuts & acorns.
+This small town was originally named Hog Run, due to the fact that hogs from local farms would run away to the area at certain times of the year because of a large abundance of beech nuts and acorns.
 One of the hogs was owned by John Ward (1816 – 1895), who most of the locals started to call “Hog” Ward.
-Some of the other hogs were owned by Issac Stadden (1770 – 1841) & his wife Catherine (Kleiber) Stadden (1780 – 1870).
+Some of the other hogs were owned by Issac Stadden (1770 – 1841) and his wife Catherine (Kleiber) Stadden (1780 – 1870).